zoereedviz/spotfiy_api/README.md

-## 🎶 Querying the Spotify Get Artist API 🎶
+## 🎶 Query the Spotify Get Artist API using Python 🎶

 This is a step-by-step guide to calling the Get Artist endpoint from the Spotify Web API.